RunestoneInteractive/httlads/_sources/Instacart/market_basket.rst

        }

-   If you think about it, you will realise that we are storing twice as much data as we need to, since the matrix we are building is symmetric; the value at position ``(i, j)`` will always match the value at position ``(j, i)``, because the order of the products is not important.
+   If you think about it, you will realzse that we are storing twice as much data as we need to since the matrix we are building is symmetric; the value at position ``(i, j)`` will always match the value at position ``(j, i)``, because the order of the products is not important.